Ryogami-Dev/Chess-Javascript/README.md

-This is a Javascript Project that dives into making a chess game
+This is a Javascript Project that dives into making a Checkers Board game